 Recommended pre-built dependencies

-Optional depedencies: osgEarth will compile without them.
+Optional dependencies: osgEarth will compile without them.
 Look and decide what you need

 GEOS 3.2.0 or later - C++ library for topological operations. osgEarth uses GEOS to perform various geometry operations like buffering and intersections.
 If you plan to use vector feature data in osgEarth, you probably want this.